yugp2005/signalbroker-server/examples/grpc/go/README.md

 ```
 So, the go hook files (*.pb.go) is also generated in the folder proto_files.

-We have previously explained:<link> how the signal broker needs to be initialized through **interfaces.json** and that the matching dbc file needs to be exposed to the signal broker at startup.
+We have previously explained:  how the signal broker needs to be initialized through **interfaces.json** and that the matching dbc file needs to be exposed to the signal broker at startup.
 We can through can player record data from a real driving cycle and replay that with can player having defined a  virtual can interface exposed to the broker.

 Set up the virtual can interfaces vcan0 on linux: